openmpf/openmpf-components/java/TikaTextDetection/README.md

 Tika supports the following language detection properties:

-- `MAX_REASONABLE_LANGUAGES`: Specifies maximum number of top detected languages.
-When set to 0 or below, allow any number of language results that are marked as reasonably certain by Tika.

 - `MIN_LANGUAGES`: When set to a positive integer, attempt to return specified number of top languages, even if some are not marked as reasonably certain.
 Non-positive values disable this property to only accept reasonable predictions.

-For instance, if `MAX_REASONABLE_LANGUAGES` is set to 5 and `MIN_LANGUAGES` is set to 2, the component will always attempt to return the top 2 predicted languages, followed by the next 3 if they are marked as reasonably certain.
+For instance, if `MIN_LANGUAGES` is set to 2, the component will always attempt to return the top 2 predicted languages, followed by the next languages if they are also marked as reasonably certain.

 If `MAX_REASONABLE_LANGUAGES` is set to -1 and `MIN_LANGUAGES` is set to 2 (default), the component will always attempt to return the top predicted language and a secondary language, even if they are not set to reasonably confident by Tika.